madanyc/workfront-learn.en/help/manage-work/issues-requests/manage-issue-assignments.md

 In addition to posting comments or logging hours, don’t forget to change the status of the issue to indicate you’re working on it.
 And then change it again to indicate work is complete.

-Change the status in the header from [!UICONTROL Workfront Home] or when you’ve opened the issue page.
+Change the status in the header from [!UICONTROL Home] or when you’ve opened the issue page.

 ![An image of updating an issue's status.](assets/13-update-issue-status.png)